oroinc/documentation/user_guide/admin_capabilities.rst

 --------------

-The capability enables users to :ref:`merge <user-guide-ui-components-grids-delete-merge>` several records of the same grid.
+The capability enables users to :ref:`merge <user-guide-ui-components-grids-delete-merge>` several records of the same entity.
 This is mostly applicable to the merge of :ref:`accounts <user-guide-accounts>`.

 The capability is usually used by the sales representatives, marketing associates, and other employees working with accounts.